* Executive Committee Members

 Peter’s day job is an attorney in private practice with his own law firm.
 He specializes in representing individual consumers in Lemon Law claims and represents small businesses and non-profits.
 He has taught classes in law at Edmonds Community College and has been repeatedly recognized by his legal peers as one of Washington State’s “Superlawyers”.

 At home Peter enjoys jogging, struggling with crosswords, cooking, and spending time with his wife of 35 years Liz Tennant.
 Both of their children are now adults.
-Daughter Anna lives in the Bay Area, taught in Oakland Public Schools and now is studying educational policy at Berkeley.
-Son Stephen lives in Seattle and works for Amazon.

 Peter’s formal education after graduating from Seattle Public Schools was at Oberlin College (B.A. with highest honors in economics, 1974) and Harvard Law School (J.D.
 1981).